 You also need to provide your identity provider’s metadata.
 There are three options available to do so:

 - via URL: enter your IdP metadata URL into the corresponding field

 - via XML: select and upload your metadata XML

 - Manual configuration: manually enter all necessary information.
 Please note that the public key must be a Base64 encoded string.

 Now, select the e-mail addresses or user groups you want to exclude from SSO and click Add domain.

 Create custom identifier

 After the domain has been added, the custom identifier can be generated.
-This custom identifier is not stored by TeamViewer, but is used for the initial configuration of SSO.
-It must not be changed at any point in time, since this will break Single Sign-On and a new setup will be necessary.
-Any random string can be used as customer identifier.
+This custom identifier is not stored by TeamViewer but is used for the initial configuration of SSO.
+It must not be changed at any point in time since this will break Single Sign-On, and a new setup will be necessary.
+Any random string can be used as a customer identifier.
 This string is later required for the configuration of the IDP.
 To generate the custom identifier, click Generate.

 Verify domain ownership